-- ➤ If using a hub... - A problem with the USB cable that connects the computer to the hub - A problem with the hub itself or one of the ports on the hub - A problem with the power source the hub is plugged into - A problem with the power supply to the hub or - Erratic power supply to the hub - A problem with an individual USB cable connecting to the player - A problem with certain sectors on the memory in the player - A problem with the USB port on the computer - A problem with the player's micro-USB connector
+- ➤ If using a hub... - A problem with the USB cable that connects the computer to the hub - A problem with the hub itself or one of the ports on the hub - A problem with the power source the hub is plugged into - A problem with the power supply to the hub - A problem with an individual USB cable connecting to the player - A problem with certain sectors on the memory in the player - > A problem with the USB port on the computer - ➤ A problem with the player's micro-USB connector

-Therefore, it is always a good idea to verify the condition of the files after being copied, and SaberCopy can help with that.
-Otherwise, you would never know if there were a corruption until much later.
+This is why it is always a good idea to verify the condition of the files after being copied, and SaberCopy can help with that.
+Otherwise, you would never know if there is a corruption until much later.

-MegaVoice has encountered this phenomenon when programming batches of players concurrently.
+MegaVoice has actually encountered this phenomenon when programming batches of players concurrently.
 The types of problems we discovered were:

-- File truncation

-- Playback did not begin from the very beginning

-- Playback worked but suddenly terminated before the actual end

-- File would not play at all on the player

-- File played but was distorted or garbled
+- File truncation - Playback did not begin from the very beginning - Playback worked but suddenly terminated before the actual end - File would not play at all on the player - File played but was distorted or not understandable

 To be clear, this problem is not isolated to using SaberCopy.
-MegaVoice has encountered the same problem when using other software and it could just as easily happen using copy/paste or drag/drop from Windows File Explorer.
+MegaVoice has encountered the same problem when using the old SLS software and it could just as easily happen using copy/paste or drag/drop from File Explorer.

 Here three Envoy S players were loaded in a batch together.
-The project was set to check the first 512K of each file copied to all players when the copy completed.
+The project was set to check the first 64K of each file copied to all players when the copy completed.

 We see that one player of the three failed the verification.
-The line is highlighted in red, and the status message is set to "Unmatched".
+The line is highlighted in red and the status message is set to "Unmatched".

 SaberCopy logs all activity regarding every player connected.
 The log persists as long as the player remains connected to the computer.
-To view the log, click on the drop list menu button (v) at the very end of the player's line.
-It is also possible to write a permanent log file to each player.
-See here for details on how to do that or here to see a sample player log.
+To view the log, click on the drop-down arrow (▼) at the very end of the player's line.
+It is also possible to write the log to each player.
+See here for details.